renatolinsdigital/reddit-like-app/README.md

  - If a domain component needs sub-components that are not on the 'shared' folder, it can have a 'sub-components' folder and store it there.
 It is also important to remember that sub-components have the potential to becoming a shared component
  - This application is mocked, so every data displayed is just representative

-# Tooling
+# Tooling + dependencies

-This application uses CRA for bundling and running in development mode.
-It also uses a babel plugin (__babel-plugin-styled-components__) for parsing styled components with nicer class names, helping to debug the application.
-For having babel plugins without ejecting the application, the tools __react-app-rewired__ and __customize-cra__ have been installed as dev dependencies.
+- Create React App: bundling and running in development mode
+- babel-plugin-styled-components: for parsing styled components with nicer class names, helping to debug the application.

-### What this app features

- - Component-first approach
+- react-app-rewired + customize-cra: For having babel plugins without ejecting the application

+# State management

+## Practices

+- Avoids saving filtered data in a state in a way that original data can be used/queried by other components.
+Filters will be 'sliced' copies of the state

+# Features, approaches and techniques

+### Implemented

+ - Component-first approach: With the help of Styled components library, every UI element is mapped to a component
+ - State management: Using Redux Toolkit we are able to store and manage data that can be shared between components
  - Linting - TBD
  - Testing - TBD
  - Routing - TBD
  - Animations - TBD
- - State management w/ Redux Toolkit + service hooks - TBD
  - Responsiveness - TBD

-### Out of scope (could be added in a real app)
+### Out of scope

  - Translation
  - Global alerts